 - Discussing their thoughts with counselors during individual therapy.
 Opening up to someone isn’t easy, especially if you are a recovering addict.
 During individual therapy sessions, our therapists ask questions designed to help our clients to gain a better understanding of themselves.
 They also work together to come up with strategies that help regulate emotions and improve communication.

 - Practicing different forms of self-reflection.
 We also teach recovering addicts different ways to stimulate self-reflection such as journaling, music, or art therapy.
 Journaling is especially useful in helping individuals become familiar with their thoughts and emotional patterns which in turn allows them to better understand themselves.

 - Practicing mindfulness meditation.
 Taking time to meditate and center yourself is a helpful strategy to learn.
 Just sitting quietly and paying attention to the present helps eliminate anxiety and stress that may tempt you back into using or drinking.
 It’s also a great way to lower stress.

 - Self-talk conditioning.
 We also encourage our clients to maintain positive inner dialogue to help boost their self-awareness.
 Life in recovery can get hard sometimes but beating yourself up isn’t going to help.
 What does, is encouraging yourself, being positive, and continuously working towards your recovery goals.

-If you or someone you love is struggling with addiction, we can help.
+If you, or someone you love, are struggling with addiction, we can help.
 The Robert Alexander Center for Recovery in Kentucky has all the resources needed to effectively beat addiction.
 Call us today at (502) 443-9950 for more information about our addiction treatment programs.